peteroupc/peteroupc.github.io/bernoulli.md

 ### Other Factory Functions

-Algorithms in bold type are given in this page.
+Algorithms in bold type type type type type type type type type are given in this page.

 |  To simulate:  |  Follow this algorithm: |
    --- |  ---- |